Course Details

 A regional thrust sheet overrode the Muddy Mountains during the Sevier Orogeny which then became sliced up during Basin and Range extension leaving behind several unique klippes, or remnant thrust sheets.
 Participants will be able to see these klippes up close and understand how multiple tectonics events shaped the region.
 We will also look at the impact of mechanical stratigraphy on larger faults and how the damage zone associated with the faults may differ depending on if the host rock is carbonate or clastic-rich.
 Precambrian rift faults resulted in pre-existing discontinuities for later deformation leading to both inversion and strike-slip faulting in the Muddy Mountains during Basin and Range extension.

-In the Spring Mountains participants will conduct a field exercise mapping lateral changes in thrust fault geometries, as well as observe the complex structure of a relay ramp in a contractional system.
-We will also view the infamous Keystone Thrust Fault in the Red Rock Canyon National Conservation Area and look at an exposed large footwall syncline.
+In the Spring Mountains participants will be able to put their finger on the famous Keystone thrust fault and observe the architecture of a major thrust fault.
+We will also view an exposed large footwall syncline under the infamous Keystone Thrust Fault in the Red Rock Canyon National Conservation Area and talk about the kinematics of a fold and thrust belt.

 • Geologists